BitcoinDeveloperNetwork/tutorials/money_as_a_content_type/index.md

 }
 ```

+> **Fun fact**
+> This is the first transaction to have ever taken place on the bitcoin network between [Hal Finney](https://en.wikipedia.org/wiki/Hal_Finney_(computer_scientist)) and Satoshi Nakamoto.
+You can check it out on the block chain here [f4184fc596403b9d638783cf57adfe4c75c605f6356fbc91338530e9831e9e16](https://blockstream.info/tx/f4184fc596403b9d638783cf57adfe4c75c605f6356fbc91338530e9831e9e16).

-## The Web vs the Internet
+## The Web vs The Internet

-Andreas is also well known for having referred to bitcoin as the [internet of value](https://www.youtube.com/watch?v=rc744Z9IjhY), where he refers to `Money` as and application.
+Andreas is also well known for having referred to Bitcoin as the [internet of value](https://www.youtube.com/watch?v=rc744Z9IjhY), with `Money` as the first application.

 Before we dive into things, let's first review the definitions of what we mean when referring to the internet vs the world wide web.